npenkov/depthai-rgb-encoding-example-rs/README.md

-# Using Depthai from Rust
+# Using DepthAI Core from Rust

 This is example from [DepthAI Examples for encoding rgb to h265](https://github.com/luxonis/depthai-core/blob/main/examples/VideoEncoder/rgb_encoding.cpp) but written in Rust.
 The goal of the project is to make an example how to use C++ written library and to use it from Rust.